 What do I need to do?

-Health services required to comply with the reporting requirement must prepare an annual Modern Slavery Statement which explains what the organisation is doing to assess and address the risk that modern slavery practices may be occurring in its global and domestic supply chains.
+Health services required to comply with the reporting requirement must prepare an annual Modern Slavery Statement which explains what the health service is doing to assess and address the risk that modern slavery practices may be occurring in its global and domestic supply chains.

 A Statement must address seven mandatory criteria which combined require ongoing assessment, monitoring and remediation of modern slavery risk.